In 2012, when I started blogging, and Mr. G and I were getting into internet marketing, I knew nothing about running a blog or online business.

 That post now includes an overview of the first 27 books I read.
 The rest, the 73 books that I’m still to read, I’ll be adding right here on this page.

-I quite dreaded writing one-sentence summaries and half-reviews, so I won’t be doing that anymore.
+I dreaded writing one-sentence summaries and half-reviews so I won’t do that anymore.

-Instead, for each book, I’ll add a quote I like, and at times, a lesson or takeaway that I catch myself retelling to friends.
+Instead, I’ll add a quote I like for each book and, at times, a lesson or takeaway that I catch myself retelling to friends.

 The links below correspond to a book’s Amazon page; however, unlike the URLs at thespinoffproject.com, these are all non-affiliated.

 - Influence: The Psychology of Persuasion – Robert B. Cialdini